Meeting of Waters

 The Meeting of Waters (Encontro das Águas) is the confluence between the dark (blackwater) Rio Negro and the pale sandy-colored (whitewater) Amazon River, referred to as the Solimões River in Brazil upriver of this confluence.
-For 6 km the two rivers' waters run side by side without much mixing.
-It is one of the main tourist attractions of Manaus, Brazil.
+For 6 km the waters of the two rivers run side by side without mixing.
+This phenomenon is one of the main tourist attractions of Manaus.
+The river then flows another 60 km before mixing fully, but the phenomenon persists incompletely for another 30 km.

-This phenomenon is due to the differences in temperature, speed, and amount of dissolved sediments in the waters of the two rivers.
+This phenomenon is due to the vast differences in temperature, speed, and amount of dissolved sediments in the waters of the two rivers.
 The Rio Negro flows at near 2 km/h at a temperature of 28 C, while the Rio Solimões flows between 4 and 6 km/h at a temperature of 22 C. The light-colored water is rich with sediment from the Andes Mountains, whereas the black water, running from the Colombian hills and interior jungles, is nearly sediment-free and colored by decayed leaf and plant matter.

-Smaller-scale meeting of waters of the Amazon river also occurs in the locations of Santarém (Brazil) and Iquitos (Peru).
+Smaller-scale meeting of waters of the Amazon river also occurs in the locations of Santarém (Brazil), Iquitos (Peru), Puerto Maldonado (Peru) and Coari (Brazil).